hanwenzhang123/fullstack-note/02-note/README.md

 - we use class component when the component has its own local state and lifecycle before React 16.8
 - now we can use react hooks to perform local state and lifecycle in functional component

+#### Lifecycle Effects
+- Functions triggers the code when a component created, updated or removed from the page

 #### Lifecycle (3 phases) - mounting, updating, unmounting
 - Mounting (constructor() & render()): initialize constructor -> assigns the initial this.state, and render components -> we have over the initial render in the DOM
 - componentDidmount (initial render) -> only after the initial render then we call componentDidMount